jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-39.md

  When it is at the point `A`, it moves along line towards `C`, so that the straight line `AC` is a tangent to the circle.

 <!-- before from L to A -->
 But it cannot be supposed to be determined to any curved motion.
-Although it came along a curved line, this curvature does not remain in it while it is at the point A.
+Although it came along a curved line, this curvature does not remain in it while it is at the point `A`.

-This is also confirmed by experience, because if it then leaves the sling, it will not continue to move toward B, but towards C.
+This is also confirmed by experience, because if it then leaves the sling, it will not continue to move toward `B`, but towards `C`.

 From which it follows that every body which is moved circularly tends perpetually to recede from the center of the circle which it describes.